alessio-ca/advent_of_code/README.md

 # Advent of Code Challenges (in Python)

-This repository contains my solutions to the Advent of Code (https://adventofcode.com/2021) challenges in Python.
+This repository contains my solutions to the Advent of Code (https://adventofcode.com) challenges in Python.
 A blend of pure Python and `numpy` (https://numpy.org) is typically employed.
 Other libraries for scientific computation (such as SciPy, Numba or NetworkX) are also occasionally used.

-For the time being, I completed the 2020 edition & partially completed the 2019 edition.
-Currently working on the 2021 edition.
+For the time being, I completed the 2020 edition & partially completed the 2019,2021,2022 editions.
+Currently working on the 2023 edition.
 Once it is finished, I will crawl down the past years as well :)

 ## Set up the environment
 You can quickly setup the environment via Poetry (https://python-poetry.org).